Marietta Brew Appiah-Oppong

-Marietta Brew Appiah-Oppong (born in Tema), is a Ghanaian female legal practitioner and a former Attorney General of Ghana and Minister for Justice of Ghana.
+Marietta Brew Appiah-Oppong (born in Tema), is a Ghanaian female legal practitioner, a former Attorney General of Ghana and Minister for Justice.
 She was appointed by President Mahama in 2013.
-She is the second woman to hold this office in the country, the first being Mrs. Betty Mould-Iddrisu.
-Her tenure as Attorney General of Ghana ended on 6 January 2017.
-She was appointed to serve on the Court of Arbitration of the International Chamber of Commerce from 1 July 2018 for a three-year term.
+She is the second woman to hold this office in Ghana, the first being Betty Mould-Iddrisu.
+Her tenure as attorney general ended on 6 January 2017.
+She was appointed to the Court of Arbitration of the International Chamber of Commerce from 1 July 2018 for a three-year term.
 She is Honorary Council Member of the Ghana Association of Restructuring and Insolvency Advisors (GARIA).

 Education

-Marietta started her education at the Tema Parents Association School.
-She had her secondary education at the St Roses Senior High (Akwatia) where she sat for the Ordinary Level Certificate (O level) and Advanced Level Certificate (A level).
-She later obtained her Bachelor of Laws (LLB) degree from the University of Ghana, Legon and her Professional Certificate to practice law from the Ghana School of Law, (Makola).
-She then went to the Institute of Social Studies, Hague in the Netherlands, for her Post Graduate Degree.
+Marietta started her education at the Tema Parents Association School and continued her secondary education at the St. Rose's Senior High (Akwatia) where she sat for the Ordinary Level Certificate (O level) and Advanced Level Certificate (A level).
+She later obtained her Bachelor of Laws (LLB) degree from the University of Ghana, Legon and her Professional Certificate to practice law from the Ghana School of Law, (Makola) in 1994.
+After that, she attended the Institute of Social Studies, Hague in the Netherlands, to pursue a graduate diploma in Law and Development.

 Career

-Marietta has been a practising lawyer for the past twenty years where she started her practice at Fugar and Co. law firm.
-She then moved to become senior partner at Lithur Brew and Co law firm.
+Appiah-Oppong has been a practising lawyer for over twenty years where she started her practice at Fugar and Co. law firm.
+She then moved to join Lithur Brew & Company in the year 2000 as a shareholder/director.
+As an experienced litigator, her expertise includes, but is not limited to, commercial law, transactions and general corporate advice.
 She is an Honorary Council member of the Ghana Association of Restructuring and Insolvency Advisors (GARIA).